Jinglinlai/penguin-clustering/README.md

-# 🐧 Penguin Clustering Project
+# 🐧 Clustering Antarctic Penguin Species

 ## 📌 Overview
 This project applies K-Means clustering to penguin data.
 It includes two parts: unsupervised clustering and validation using real species labels.